Highly sensitive hydrogen microsensor

 - Effect of H2 enriched drinking water

-The hydrogen micro- and minisensors are all Clark-type sensors measuring hydrogen partial pressure.
+The H2 and H2-X microsensors are Clark-type sensors measuring hydrogen partial pressure.
 The working principle of the hydrogen microsensor is based on diffusion of hydrogen through a silicone rubber membrane in the tip to a platinum anode where the hydrogen gets oxidized.
 This anode is polarized against an internal reference electrode which receives the electrons from the oxidation of hydrogen at the platinum anode.
-The resulting current changes linearly with the hydrogen concentration at the sensor tip and is in the pA range and is measured by a high quality picoammeter e.g. the Unisense Microsensor Multimeter.
+The resulting current changes linearly with the hydrogen concentration at the sensor tip and is in the pA range.
+It is measured by a high quality picoammeter e.g., the Unisense UniAmp amplifiers.

 As hydrogen concentrations found in natural systems are generally very low, a low detection limit of the sensor is important.
-Generally the detection limit of the sensors is close to 0,02% of hydrogen (0,1 µM in water) but it is possible to make all but H2-10 and H2-25 sensors even more sensitive if they are made with a larger tip membrane, except for those with 10 µm and 25 µm tip diameter.
+Generally, the detection limit of the sensors is close to 0.04% of hydrogen (0.3 µM in water) but it is possible to make the sensors even more sensitive if they are made with a larger tip membrane, except for those with 10 µm and 25 µm tip diameter.
 Such low range sensors are more sensitive to stirring due to the larger analyte consumption rate.
 The H2-type sensor can even be produced with an extreme sensitivity with a detection limit lower than 10 nM dissolved (approx. 0.00125%) H2.
 And as for all Unisense sensors, the H2 sensors can also be made for much higher H2 concentrations in pressurized systems.

 |Standard Glass Sensor||Outside tip diameter|

 |H2-500LR||400-600 µm - for low concentration range applications|

 |H2-NP||1,6 x 40 mm - needle sensor for piercing|